-Club meetings are normally held the second Tuesday of each month.
+Club meetings will be held on the second Thursday of the month (August - May).
 We have other special events throughout the year.
 Please see our Calendar of Events for Information.

 Then Benton Woman's Club is proud to offer scholarship opportunities for female Marshall County Seniors attending either Marshall County High School or Christian Fellowship School.

 Our original Scholarship, known as The Anita Poore Memorial Scholarship was established to honor the legacy of Mrs. Thomas Poore who served as President of the Benton Woman's Club from 1960-1962, 1966-1967,1969-1971, and 1974-1976.